cross-lough-software/cross-lough-software-general/README.md

 # cross-lough-software
-Central repo for Cross Lough Software.
+Central public repo for Cross Lough Software.
 Any and all may be cast here.

+All sources are licenced under the GPLv3, as given under `LICENCE`.